 Tips & notes

-- Freezer hack: Keep frozen corn on hand—it adds natural sweetness and makes this recipe come together fast.
+- Time-saving shortcut: Keep frozen corn on hand—it adds natural sweetness and makes the soup come together fast.

-- Thickening: The cornstarch slurry creates a thicker, silkier consistency—adjust the amount to make the soup as light or rich as you like.
+- Thickening: The cornstarch (or alternative starch) slurry creates a silkier consistency.
+Adjust the amount for a lighter or thicker soup.

-- Heat control: Right before adding the eggs, lower the heat to medium so they set gently.
-Once all the eggs are in the pot, turn the heat back up to high to help the ribbons fully cook and float beautifully.
+- Heat control: Lower the heat to medium just before adding the eggs so they set gently.
+After all eggs are in, return to high heat to help the ribbons fully cook and float beautifully.

-- Perfect egg ribbons: For thinner egg ribbons, stir the soup as you pour in the beaten eggs.
-For larger egg ribbons, wait a few seconds before stirring—this simple trick makes all the difference.
+- Perfect egg ribbons: For thinner ribbons, stir the soup as you drizzle in the eggs.
+For larger ribbons, wait a few seconds before stirring.